 while $lx$ has an identical expression except with $2\delta$ replaced by $L$.
 Thus we see that, between the parameters $\sigma$, $\delta$ and $L$, so long as they are sufficiently large we will have $\tilde{g}_{\pm}(z;\delta,l) > 0$ and $\tilde{g}(z;\delta,l) > 0$ for all modes $\tilde k$ and thus $R_{2d}^{\mathrm{H}} < 1$ as desired. \end{proof}

-In order to verify this result, we compare numerically the spectral radius of the iteration matrix with the theoretical limit for different values of $\sigma$.
+To verify these results, we compare numerically the spectral radius of the iteration matrix with the theoretical limit for different values of $\sigma$.
 We choose here $k = 30$, $L=1$, $\hat{L}=1$ and $\delta = L/10$.
 From \Cref{fig:s012d,fig:s12d} we see that, as predicted, the Schwarz algorithm is not convergent for all Fourier modes when $\sigma$ is small, but becomes convergent for $\sigma$ sufficiently large.
 In particular, we see in \Cref{fig:s12d} that the method can be convergent for $\sigma \ll k$.
-We also see that, in all cases, the algorithm converges well for the evanescent modes ($\tilde{k} > k$), as expected from our theory.
+As expected from our theory, the algorithm always converges well for evanescent modes ($\tilde{k} > k$).

-Similarly to the one-dimensional case we can consider the question of $k$-robustness.
+Similarly to the one-dimensional case we can also consider the question of $k$-robustness: